The64thGamer/cheeseepedia/content/wiki/Madison, TN (2070 Gallatin Pike).md

 |This footage is an overview of the stage
 |-
 |https://youtu.be/5dhSB9CXiik
-|This footage shows the band playing 'Keep Drummin_
+|This footage shows the band playing 'Keep Drummin''
 |-
 |https://youtu.be/jlNy63CX-yk
 |This footage shows the band playing 'Keep Drummin'